-To reflect further on the question of concepts that are imbedded in our thinking - what was called earlier in this book 'the petri dish' - what follows are a few of the 'Principles' by which we live our lives and take for granted.
+To reflect further on the question of concepts that are imbedded in our thinking - what was called earlier in this book 'the petri dish' - what follows area few of the 'Principles' by which we live our lives and take for granted.
 We could reconsider how we think of them.

 There are so many concepts that can be challenged or considered rather than being taken for granted.
-All that is hoped for in the following pages is that some basic concepts may be reconsidered; this may lead the readers on to consider their own take on the assumptions by which they live their lives.
+All that is hoped for in the following pages is that some basic concepts may be reconsidered; this may lead the reader on to consider his own take on the assumptions by which he or she lives her life.